-J. Long-term Liabilities.
+K. Long-term Liabilities.

 Long-term liabilities are the unmatured principal of bonds, loans, notes or other forms of noncurrent or long-term general obligation indebtedness.
-Long-term liabilities are not limited to liabilities from debt issuances, but may also include liabilities on lease-purchase agreements and other commitments.
+Long-term liabilities are not limited to liabilities from debt issuances, but may also include liabilities on financed purchases and other commitments.